Children's Pulpotomy / Pulpectomy in Gulfport & Pascagoula, MS

 This is often referred to as a “baby root canal” and involves removing the affected nerve tissue of the tooth and placing a sedative material in its place.
-The tooth is then typically covered with a crown in order to protect it and restore its strength.
+The tooth is then typically covered with a dental crown in order to protect it and restore its strength.
 This procedure helps preserve the baby tooth until it is time for it to fall out naturally.
-All services are provided by MS licensed general dentists.

 Does my child need a nerve treatment?

-Our family-friendly dentists want your child to retain their baby teeth until the permanent teeth are ready to come in and replace them.
+Our dedicated kids dentists want your child to retain their baby teeth until the permanent teeth are ready to come in and replace them.

 Baby teeth serve several important functions such as helping in chewing and speaking and preserving space for their permanent tooth replacements.